Azure-Samples/ms-identity-docs-code-python/src/webapp/README.md

 ![A browser screenshot on a page showing a response from Microsoft Graph](./app.png)

-> :page_with_curl: This sample application backs one or more technical articles on docs.microsoft.com. <!-- TODO: Link to first tutorial in series when published. -->
+> :page_with_curl: This sample application backs one or more technical articles on learn.microsoft.com. <!-- TODO: Link to first tutorial in series when published. -->

 ## Prerequisites

-- Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
+- A Microsoft Entra ID tenant and the permissions or role required for managing app registrations in the tenant.
 - Python 3.8+

 ## Setup

 ### 1. Register the app

-First, complete the steps in [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the sample app.
+First, complete the steps in [Register an application with the Microsoft identity platform](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the sample app.

 Use these settings in your app registration.